A Guide to Fishing for Beginners: Tips & Tricks for an Easy Catch

 How to start off: what type of fishing is best for UK beginners – coarse, game or sea fishing?

 If you're a total newbie to the art of fishing, you may not be aware that there are three different types of angling: coarse fishing, game fishing and sea fishing.
 The most accessible and the most popular type of angling in the UK is coarse fishing.
 A beginner-friendly form of fishing, this is carried out in freshwaters – like lakes, rivers, canals and ponds – and targets many different species of fish, generally rouge fish which are undesirable to eat.
 Unlike other types of angling therefore, coarse fishing is purely focused on the thrill of the catch...
 Once caught, the fish are returned to the water and live to see another day.
 The reason why coarse fishing is great for novices is that it often involves the tactics of lure fishing, or pole and whip fishing, both of which are inexpensive to invest in and easy to perform.
 Poles and whips are a lightweight, carbon-based type of fishing rod that relies upon elastic rather than the traditional reeling technique.
 Since they enable you to place your bait with more precision, they give you good control over your line which is essential when you're first starting out.
-Lure fishing, on the other hand, unsurprisingly uses a lure – a mini piece of rubber that is dragged through the water to mimic a living creature (much like a worm) and peak the interest of nearby fish.
+Lure fishing, on the other hand and just as its name suggests, uses a lure – a mini piece of rubber that is dragged through the water to mimic a living creature (much like a worm) and peak the interest of nearby fish.
 It's a simple, fuss-free fishing tactic that yields quick results!
 While course fishing is ideal for angling amateurs, it's not the only option open to newbies who are discovering the joys of fishing for the first time.
 Game fishing is another common type of freshwater fishing, but one that has a food focus!
-Trout and salmon are generally the prey, and rather than being returned to the water, the intent here is that your catch makes its way onto your dinner table.
+Trout and salmon are generally the prey, and rather than being returned to the water, the intent here is that your catch makes its way onto your plate.
 The third and final type of fishing is sea fishing which, as you'd expect, is carried out in coastal waters.
 Those who practice this form of fishing are likely to reel in cod, bass and plaice and can choose whether to take their catch home with them or release it back into the wild.

 Kit yourself out with the right rod, hooks and fishing gear

 Now we've discussed fishing materials, it's worth touching on clothing!
 Before deciding on what to wear fishing, it's a good reflex to cast an eye at the weather forecast, so you can dress accordingly.
 In sunny weather, a cap is a non-negotiable to protect you from UV rays.
 If there's a bit of a chill in the air, then a padded gilet or bodywarmer is a good call.
 But, if it's looking a little overcast and there's a risk of a downpour, then a lightweight, waterproof windbreaker is a better bet.
-It's good to keep in mind that certain hours of the day are best suited to fishing; freshwater fish tend to eat at dawn or twilight, making this the best moment to head out for a catch.
+It's good to keep in mind that certain hours of the day are best suited to fishing.
+Freshwater fish tend to eat at dawn or twilight, making this the best moment to head out for a catch.
 So, since you're potentially looking at angling in the early or later hours of the day, ensure you've got adequate layers to hand to stay warm!
 If you're still unsure about what clothes are best suited to this recreational activity, then we've got you covered with our mini guide to The Best Clothes for Fishing.

 We've covered the basics!